-Role(s) entitled to incentive Performance indicator Please explain Monetary reward Director on board Corporate executive team consumption volumes Members of EDP Corporate Executive Board of Directors (EBD), in accordance with the Board's remuneration policy, have the company's sustainability performance factored into their multiannual variable remuneration.
-EDP has in place the following KPIs linked to EBD's variable remuneration, also extended to all employees at a corporate level: 1) EDP's performance on withdrawals, discharges and consumption are reported and a short-term target for water consumption is defined; ii) ISO 14001 environmental certification target applied to 100% of all Group activities with significant environmental aspects.
+Role(s) entitled to incentive Performance indicator Please explain reward 4 Board/Executive board Director on board Corporate executive team Chief Executive Officer (CEO) Chief Financial Officer (CFO) Chief Operating Officer (COO) Chief Purchasing Officer (CPO) Chief Risk Officer (CRO) Reduction in consumption volumes Improvements in efficiency - direct operations Members of EDP Corporate Executive Board of Directors (EBD), in accordance with the Board's remuneration policy, have the company's sustainability performance factored into their multiannual variable remuneration.
+EDP has in place the following KPIs linked to EBD's variable remuneration, also extended to all employees at a corporate level: i) EDP's performance in the DJSI Index.
+This index includes the level of EDP's performance on water strategy and risk analysis, and water eco-efficiency, where performance on withdrawals, discharges and consumption are reported and a short-term target for water consumption is defined;

+Chief Sustainability Officer (CSO) ii) ISO 14001 environmental certification target applied to 100% of all Group activities with significant environmental aspects.
 The scope includes the linkage between water efficient use and impacts on the environment, as well as EDP's dependency on water.
-These indicators were chosen to allow a two-layer assessment where water performance and risks are key issues included: - A holistic performance of EDP's sustainability strategy, evaluated by an external stakeholder (DJSI Index KPI); - A more operational indicator, regarding specificities of EDP's operational activities (ISO 14001).
+These indicators were chosen to allow a two- layer assessment where water performance and risks are key issues included: A holistic performance of EDP's sustainability strategy, evaluated by an external stakeholder (DJSI Index KPI); A more operational indicator, regarding specificities of EDP's operational activities (ISO 14001).
 This rational allows an alignment between internal KPIs and external analysis about EDP's performance.
-Non- monetary reward No one is entitled to these incentives <not Applicable></not
+Non- monetary reward No one is entitled to these incentives